123CarlosDaniel/mysql_rest_api/README.md

 3. MYSQL_PASSWORD
 4. MYSQL_PORT
 5. MYSQL_DB

+Enter to the .env file and change to your configurations.

 Then connect to your database and create a table with the code provided in the database folder of this project.